 What to do if your dog is attacked by another dog

 - Try not to panic.
-If you panic, you make your dog (and the dog attacking) worse.
+If you panic, you make your dog (and the biting dog) worse.
 Try to stay calm and focused.

 - Don't try to separate them yourself.
-It might be hard, but if you try to pull your dog out of harms way you could end up with some nasty injuries, too.
-You could also injure your dog further if the attacking dog hasn't let go.
+It might be hard, but if you try to pull your dog out of harm’s way you could end up with some nasty injuries, too.
+You could also injure your dog further if the other dog hasn't let go.

-- Try to distract the attacking dog.
+- Try to distract the other dog from a distance.
 Hopefully, the other dog's owner will also be doing this, but see if you can distract it with a loud noise like a clap.
-If there is one to hand, you can gently put a solid visual barrier, such as a folded lawn chair, coat or blanket in between the dogs.
+Don’t shout at or make eye contact with the dog as this can make them feel more threatened and make things worse.

-- Call your dog away. you may be able to call your dog away from the attack. the owner of the other dog may be able to do the same.
+- Call your dog away.
+You may be able to call your dog away.
+The owner of the other dog may be able to do the same.

-- Report the attack.
-If your dog has been attacked and injured, you can report it to the police by calling 101, or report it to your local council's dog warden.
+- Report the incident.
+If your dog has been injured, you can report it to the police by calling 101 and report it to your local council's dog warden.

 - Collect details.
-Get the owner's contact details and a photo of the other dog (if you can) and note or photograph any injuries your dog got during the attack.
+Get the owner's contact details and a photo of the other dog (if you can) and note or photograph any injuries your dog has.
 If you can, check if the other owner has third party or pet insurance for their dog as this may cover you for any veterinary care required.
 You may also want the contact details of any witnesses.